How to start an Airbnb business in 5 simple steps

 Property management

-Property management is similar to co-hosting but involves overseeing all aspects of an Airbnb rental for an owner.
-This is often a more comprehensive service.
+With property management, you oversee all aspects of an Airbnb rental for an owner, similar to co-hosting but more comprehensive.
 You might manage multiple properties, set pricing strategies, and handle all operational tasks.
-Property managers usually charge a higher fee, often 20% to 30% of the rental income.
+Property managers usually charge a higher fee, often 20%–30% of the rental income.

 1. Check if it's permitted in your area